-FMVSS-121 contains a pressure build-up performance requirement which states that the system pressure must build up from 85 to 100 psi in a specific time period under certain conditions.
+FMVSS-121 contains a pressure build up performance requirement which states that the system pressure must build up from 85 to 100 psi in a specific time period under certain conditions.
 Therefore, the addition of any accessory or its associated plumbing which increases the volume of air subject to the build-up requirement will increase the build-up time and may affect compliance with FMVSS-121.

-The representation as to conformity of the completed vehicle to FMVSS-121 provided in the Incomplete Vehicle Document has the following conditions for air-operated accessories and associated plumbing added to a vehicle by a subsequent stage manufacturer.
+The representation as to conformity of the completed vehicle to FMVSS-121 provided in the Incomplete Vehicle Document has the following conditions for air-operated accessories and associated plumbing added to a vehicle by a subsequent state manufacturer.

-- No connections are made into (1) the air line tubing or fittings for the parking brake system, (2) the rear axle emergency system (modulated spring brake system), (3) the air supply and signal lines to the rear chassis relay valve(s) or (4) the air delivery lines to the front axle brakes and quick release valve. - No connections are made between the check valve and the reservoir port for air supply. - Additional reservoir volume must be added with tag or pusher axles, etc. Added volume must be equal to 12 times the added brake chambers' rated volume. - Each added reservoir shall be capable of withstanding an internal hydrostatic pressure of five times the compressor cutout pressure or 500 psi, whichever is greater, for 10 minutes. - Air for a pneumatic accessory should be sourced directly from an air reservoir.
-If an unused reservoir tap is not available, fittings added to the system at the reservoir must not restrict air flow to any existing air lines.
+- No connections are made into (1) the air line tubing or fittings for the parking brake system, (2) the rear axle emergency system (modulated spring brake system).
+(3) the air supply and signal lines to the rear chassis relay valve(s) or (4) the air delivery lines to the front axle brakes and quick release valve. - No connections are made between the check valve and the reservoir port for air supply. - Additional reservoir volume must be added with tag or pusher axles, etc. Added volume must be equal to 12 times the added brake chambers' rated volume. - Each added reservoir shall be capable of withstanding an internal hydrostatic pressure of five times the compressor cutout pressure or 500 psi, whichever is greater, for 10 minutes. - tap is not available, fittings added to the system at the reservoir must not restrict air flow to any existing air lines.